oyangetheresa-spec/thessy-travels/content/tools/_index.md

   <strong>🔍 Your Technical Score:</strong>
   <ul>
    <li style="margin-bottom: 15px;">
     <strong>🔴 0-2 Checks: The Manual Operator</strong> — You don’t own a business; you’ve bought yourself a high-stress, 24/7 job.
-You are the "Single Point of Failure."
+You are at the "Single Point of Failure."
 If you drop your phone, your business stops.
 You are losing 15+ hours a week to tasks that cost $0 to automate.
   </li>

   <li style="margin-bottom: 15px;">